 ‘Supporting People’ contract formally awarded by Leeds City Council to house and support 110 vulnerable young people, including single parents.

 Julia Preston becomes GIPSIL’s Director / Chief Executive Officer

 Following a successful pilot scheme and tender exercise, GIPSIL is awarded a contract to support 60 Care Leavers across the city.

 Funding awarded by DCLG to refurbish 10 Empty Homes in East Leeds.
 GIPSIL sets up a new social enterprise – Elevate – to deliver the programme, and goes onto bring in further funding.

-Flagship – a consortium led by GIPSIL with partners Leeds Housing Concern and Foundation – successfully bids to deliver accommodation and floating support services to 405 young people across the city
+Flagship – a consortium led by GIPSIL with partners Turning Lives Around (TLA) and Foundation – successfully bids to deliver accommodation and floating support services to 405 young people across the city